Sydney-Informatics-Hub/Bioinformatics/README.md

 - [Monitor your HPC jobs](#monitor-your-hpc-jobs)

 ### Portable Nextflow pipelines

-The Sydney Informatics Hub is working in partnership with the Australian BioCommons to develop best practice, portable workflows that can be run at National compute facilities.
-These workflows are written in Nextflow and use Singularity, making them easy to deploy with a single command at any infrastructure.
+The Sydney Informatics Hub has worked with the Australian BioCommons to develop [Nextflow](link to info about nextflow) pipelines.
+Nextflow is a workflow manager that makes it easy to deploy entire workflows in a reproducible manner.
+The workflows below were developed to complement existing workflows available at [nf.co-re](link).The workflows can be used at any infrastructure that runs Nextflow (>v20.07.1) and Singularity.

 |Repository                  |Description    |Software         |
 |----------------------------|------------------|-------------------------|